-Items of property, plant and equipment and intangible assets are derecognised when the asset is disposed of or when there are no further economic benefits or service potential expected from the use of the asset.
+Items of property, plant and equipment are unrecognised when the asset is disposed of or when there are no further economic benefits or service potential expected from the use of the asset.

-The gain or loss arising from the derecognition of an item of property, plant and equipment and intangible assets is included in surplus or deficit when the item is derecognised.
-The gain or loss arising from the derecognition of an item of property, plant and equipment and intangible assets is determined as the difference between the net disposal proceeds, if any, and the carrying amount of the item.
+The gain or loss arising from the derecognition of an item of property, plant and equipment is included in surplus or deficit when the item is unrecognised.
+The gain or loss arising from the derecognition of an item of property, plant and equipment is determined as the difference between the net disposal proceeds, if any, and the carrying amount of the item.

-1.4 Site restoration and dismantling cost
+1.5 Site restoration and dismantling cost

-The municipality has an obligation to dismantle, remove and restore items of property, plant and equipment and intangible assets.
+The municipality has an obligation to dismantle, remove and restore items of property, plant and equipment.
 Such obligations are referred to as 'decommissioning, restoration and similar liabilities'.
-The cost of an item of property, plant and equipment and intangible assets includes the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located, the obligation for which an municipality incurs either when the item is acquired or as a consequence of having used the item during a particular period for purposes other than to produce inventories during that period.
+The cost of an item of property, plant and equipment includes the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located, the obligation for which an municipality incurs either when the item is acquired or as a consequence of having used the item during a particular period for purposes other than to produce inventories during that period.